phoenix-oosd/EVTC-Log-Parser/README.md

 ## About

-This program is a parser for ` .evtc ` logs in GW2.
+This program is a parser for ` .evtc ` event chain logs created by ` arcdps `.
 It is written in Java 8, so requires an installation of ` JRE 1.8 `.

-Upon running the following folders will be created in the launch directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
-Copy ` .evtc ` files for parsing into the ` /logs/ ` folder.
-The program will recursively search the folder for ` .evtc ` files, and process all of them with the selected option.
+On first use, the following folders are created in the launch directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
+Copy ` .evtc ` file(s) for parsing into ` /logs/ `.
+The program will recursively search ` /logs/ ` for ` .evtc ` files.
 Both ` /graphs/ ` and ` /tables/ ` are output folders.

-The log files can be found at ` Documents\arcdps.cbtlogs `.
-Each numbered folder corresponds to a different fight, consult the table to find the logs you want to parse:
+The ` .evtc ` files can be found at ` Documents\arcdps.cbtlogs `.
+Each folder corresponds to a different event, consult the table below to find the files you need.

 | Folder        | Boss           |
 | ------------- |----------------|